tensorflow/tensorflow/g3doc/LangRef.md

 allowed to be the same.

-The following example illustrates a CFG function with a conditional branch instruction that targets the same basic block:
+The following example illustrates a CFG function with a conditional branch instruction that targets the same block:

 ```mlir {.mlir}
 cfgfunc @select(%a : i32, %b :i32, %flag : i1) -> i32 {